 - – Provide a SCTS Forum Research Support Directory.
 The directory includes SCTS NARG members who are willing to provide research support/mentorship/supervision to other SCTS Forum members

-- – Provide an expanding online research resource library, including relevant funding calls (is this correct terminology?) and MSc and PhD opportunities
+- – Provide an expanding online research resource library, including relevant funding calls and MSc and PhD opportunities

 - – Provide details of and report on research events hosted by the SCTS or other affiliated associations.